c17hawke/windowsget/README.md

 ### STEP 04: Run the template.py file

+> NOTE: make sure you have dotenv installed before running the following command.
+To install it simply run the following command -
+> ```bash
+> pip install python-dotenv
+> ```

 use template.py to create the other required files by running the following command -

 ```bash